gajus/turbowatch/README.md

 ```

 > **Note** We found that using `dependsOn` with Turbowatch produces undesirable effects.
 Instead, simply use Turbowatch rules to identify when dependencies update.

+> **Note** Turbowatch is not aware of the dependency graph.
+Meaning, that your builds might fail at the first attempt.
+However, thanks to retries and debounce, it will start working after warming up.
+We are currently exploring how to reduce preventable failures.
+Please open an if you would like your ideas to be considered.